 The outlook depends on many different things, including:

-Heart failure is usually a long-term (chronic) illness.
+Heart failure is most often a long-term (chronic) illness.
 It may get worse over time.
 Some people develop severe heart failure.
 In this case, medicines, surgery, and other treatments may no longer help.